-So, I was captured by this complex research activity, which also satisfied my passion for detectives stories.
+So, I was captured by this complex research activity, which also satisfied my passion for detective stories.
 You know, finally, it is a quasi-detective story: you go somewhere and try to investigate something in situ, take photos, speak with people, find routes, draw, gather materials, and then you make some conclusions.
 With this narrative, what you receive at the end is something between the object you investigated and your own creation.
-I even began to conduct my own research and participated in them in correspondence with an Olympiad in geography.
-And I became its laureate several times, and due to this events, I entered the Moscow State University, Faculty of Geography, so it really changed my life.
+I even began to conduct my own research and participated in it, in correspondence with an Olympiad in geography.
+And I became its laureate several times, and due to these events, I entered the Moscow State University, Faculty of Geography, so it really changed my life.

 Speculative geography and Meta-geography

 One such approach for me today is speculative geography.
 It is closely connected with the notion of geographic derivative.
 Generally speaking, any image or representation of geo-space is geographical derivative since it derives from the space itself in the same way that a financial derivative derives from financial assets.
 Derivatives are images of a primary asset, its derivative function, or meta-form.
 Financial capital is thus meta-capital, and images of space are meta-geography.